astares/Tealight/README.md

 greeting: aRequest	<REST_API: 'GET' pattern: 'hello'>		^'HelloWorld from Pharo'
 ```

+As you see we use a pragma in this class marking the class side method as REST API method and defining the kind of HTTP method we support as well as the function path for our little REST service.

+### Generate our web API

-Now we can use the utility class to generate the dynamic routes for us:
+Now we can use the utility class to generate the dynamic routes for us sending a message to our class ending up in our method:

 ```Smalltalk
 TLRESTAPIBuilder buildAPI